 Step 2: Acquire the best evidence (medical knowledge) possible.

 There are many different sources of evidence—from the knowledge clinicians gain from treating their patient populations to new research being discovered from highly organized randomized controlled trials (RCTs).
-But not all of this knowledge represents high-quality evidence that will provide the best insight for patient care.
+But not all of this knowledge represents high-quality evidence that provides the best insight for patient care.

 To help clinicians compare the quality between the various sources of evidence, David Sackett, MD, popularized the evidence-based medicine pyramid.
 Within in this pyramid, evidence in the top level is the strongest because it underwent a systematic review process and meta-analysis.
 Evidence in the lowest level is the weakest because it is primarily based on opinions and small sample sizes, which increases room for error.

-The following levels explain the type of knowledge found in each layer of the evidence-based medicine pyramid:
+The following levels explain the knowledge types in each layer of the evidence-based medicine pyramid:

 - Multiple time series studies (Because RCTs cover only between 10 percent and 40 percent of what clinicians do [depending on clinical domain], it is often true that the best evidence available to clinicians is their own observed aggregate data.)

-Level III: Evidence in Level III is based on expert opinion, in particular, from experts who’ve narrowed their focus as much as possible about a complex area.
+Evidence in Level III is based on expert opinion from experts who’ve narrowed their focus as much as possible about a complex area.
 The downside is that sample sizes are usually too small and there aren’t any control groups.
-This leaves a large margin for error unless group statistical techniques are used to compile the opinions of a large number of experts.
+This leaves a large margin for error unless group statistical techniques are used to compile the opinions of many experts.

-Step 3: Appraise the evidence and make sure it’s applicable to the population and the question being asked.
+Step 3: Appraise the evidence (make sure it’s applicable to the population and the question asked).